JennEYoon/geo-ml/readme.md

     - Send invitation to repo, contribute directly to geo-ml repo and to wiki (geo-ml.wiki)
     - Meetup group project, based on a 2017 Kaggle Challenge with data from Planet Labs
  * See folder "rainforest"
- * Python libraries:  geopandas, geojson, rasterio, planet api
+ * Python libraries:  geopandas, geojson, rasterio, planet_data_api

 ------------------------------------